 1. Practice self-awareness:

 The first step in stopping judgment is to develop self-awareness.
-It’s essential to understand that judgment often stems from our own biases, experiences, and beliefs.
+Understanding that judgment often stems from our biases, experiences, and beliefs is essential.
 Reflect on your thoughts, feelings, and reactions when you encounter someone who is different from you or holds opposing views.

 Are you quick to make assumptions or jump to conclusions?
 Are you projecting your own insecurities or biases onto others?
 By becoming more self-aware, you can catch yourself in the act of judging and take a moment to pause and reflect before reacting.